 Ma’ikwe’s past tour was in her capacity as the Executive Director of Dancing Rabbit Ecovillage’s educational non-profit, bringing the message of sustainability and cooperation from coast to coast.
 Ma’ikwe’s new work has taken her in the direction of climate disruption in the context of sustainable and cooperative living, and this new tour focuses on that.

-Ma’ikwe Ludwig has been an active part of the Fellowship for Intentional Community since 2003, and has served in various staff and Board roles in that time.
+Ma’ikwe Ludwig has been an active part of the Foundation for Intentional Community since 2003, and has served in various staff and Board roles in that time.
 She is the Executive Director of Commonomics USA.
 Her work integrates ecological, economic, social, political and personal approaches and technologies for a strongly holistic view of what real cooperation and sustainability take.
 Her workshops and talks have broad appeal across the disciplines.

 Ma’ikwe is a regular writer for Communities magazine and her latest book is Together Resilient: Building Community in the Age of Climate Disruption, which Bill McKibben has called “a manual for the future”.
 Ma’ikwe is a dynamic, compassionate and thoughtful speaker and teacher.
 Her 2013 TEDx set the ball in motion for a major speaking tour in 2015, which she is reprising this year for FIC.
 She lives in Laramie, WY where a group of fellow economic radicals are working on starting an income-sharing ecovillage in the belly of the fossil fuel beast.